nchavez1/classes/class-03/README.md

 ## Browsers evolve

 Observable uses the most modern browser capabilities, such as Promises and Generators.
-For example...
+Consider generators as an example:

 * `function*` -- declaration defines a "generator function", which returns a "Generator" object
 * `Generator` -- an object that conforms to the `iterable` and `iterator` protocols